BetterWagon/BetterWagon/README.md

-# KakaoSCV - Chatbot powered by Node.js and OpenAI
+# BetterWagon - Chatbot powered by Node.js and OpenAI

 This is a simple chatbot application that uses the OpenAI API to generate responses to user inputs.
 The code is written in Node.js 18 or higher and relies on the [`@remote-kakao/core`](https://github.com/remote-kakao/core) package for its messaging functionality.